amituttam/notes/docs/networking/http.rst

    sends back *OK* with content.
 Note that *rspauth* sent back by server is a mutual authentication proving to client it knows its secret.

+#. *Note* that each client needs to know the password and the password
+   needs to be shared securely before hand.

 **Example HTTP Capture:**

 .. code-block:: shell